pentawork-solutions/PentaWork.Xrm.Scheduler/README.md

 - **Global Action** - *Execute a Global Action - No FetchXML required*
 - **Schedule Plugin** - *Execute a background service plugin.
 This is executed in the background service of the scheduler*

-The Frequency can be used to specify how often a task should be executed.
+The frequency can be used to specify how often a task should be executed.
 After that only a start date is missing, which can be used to define when the task should be executed for the first time.

-With the help of the End Date a date can be specified at which the task should be executed the last time.
+With the help of the *End Date* a date can be specified at which the task should be executed the last time.

 **If a type has been selected that requires a FetchXML, this must be specified in the next tab!**